CCE Country Profile

 The Climate Information Portal, published by the Korea Adaptation Center for Climate Change produces information material for schools.
 They also produce specific syllabi for 1st to 6th grade about climate change adaptation.

 In the Republic of Korea’s 4th National Communication (2020), the government addresses the need to focus on future generations by researching new learning technologies in climate change education.
 The document indicates the country plans to use activity-based learning, not lecture-based learning, to improve the effectiveness of climate change education.
-The country further reports that, “The regular curricula of elementary, middle, and high schools reflect relevant contents such as the Climate Change Convention and energy saving to implement systematic environment and energy education, and related education is also provided through the school’s discretionary activities” (p.
+The country further reports that “The regular curriculum of elementary, middle, and high schools reflect relevant contents such as the Climate Change Convention and energy saving to implement systematic environment and energy education and related education is also provided through the school’s discretionary activities” (p.
 11); however, further information about this was unavailable through the publicly available sources consulted for this review.

 II) Climate change in teacher training and teacher resources

-The 3rd Masterplan of Environment Education (2020) aims to reinforce teachers’ abilities to teach environmental education through provision of pre-service and in-service training for elementary, middle, and high school educators.
+The 3rd Masterplan of Environment Education (2020) aims to reinforce teachers’ abilities to teach environmental education through the provision of pre-service and in-service training for elementary, middle, and high school educators.

 In terms of training pre-service teachers, an environmental education major was launched to enable prospective teachers to conduct effective environmental education.
 As of 2020, Gonju University, Mokpo National University, Sunchon National University, and the Korea National University of Education offer this major.
 The curriculum covers climate change and includes the values, purpose, and curriculum content of the Environmental Education subject.